Diverse electronic landscape of the kagome metal YbTi3Bi4

-In summary, we have synthesized a novel nonmagetic Ti based kagome material YbTi$_3$Bi$_4$ and comprehensively studied its detailed electronic structure using a combination of magneto-transport, ARPES, and DFT calculations.
-We have provided compelling evidence for the presence of multiple flat bands and topological Dirac states which originate from the Z$_2$ bulk topology.
-These flat bands originate from both the Ti based kagome lattice and Yb$^{2+}$4\textit{f} orbitals.
-Additionally, the presence of multiple flat bands offer an ideal environment to tune the chemical potential near the flat bands possibly by hole doping which can give rise to exotic physics such as ferromagnetism and superconductivity in these systems.
-Our work has uncovered crucial insights into the electronic structure of this material, which reveal another dimension in the studies of kagome based lattices and demonstrate the importance of Ti based $Ln$Ti$_3$Bi$_4$ family as a potential platform to explore novel correlated, and topological phases.
-One can also tune the magnetism in these systems by replacing Yb with other rare earth elements.
-Our results would stimulate further studies to explore the interplay of magnetism, spin-orbit coupling, and topology in these new families of kagome materials.\\
+In summary, we have synthesized a nonmagnetic Ti-based kagome material (YbTi$_3$Bi$_4$) and analyzed its electronic structure in-depth using a combination of magneto-transport, ARPES, and parallel first-principles calculations.
+The ARPES measured FS and band dispersions are in good accord with our theoretical predictions.
+We provide compelling evidence for the presence of multiple flat bands and vHSs in YbTi$_3$Bi$_4$.
+The flat bands originate from both the Ti-based kagome lattice and the Yb$^{2+}$4\textit{f} orbitals.
+Our work highlights the importance of the Ti-based $Ln$Ti$_3$Bi$_4$ kagome family as a potential platform for exploring exotic phases.\\

-\textit{Note added.} Alongside this manuscript, several works were posted on arXiv within a short time period \cite{Chen, Guo134, Chen134, BrendenLn134}.